gregrgay/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 To create an image mapped input problem:

-#. :ref:`Determine the coordinate points<Determine Coordinates>` for each
+#. :ref:`Determine the coordinate pairs<Determine Coordinates>` for each
-   corner of the area that you want to define.
+   point of the area that you want to define.
 #. :ref:`Create the problem in Studio<Create an IMI Problem in Studio>`.

 .. _Determine Coordinates:

 =================================
-Determine Coordinates
+Determine Coordinate Pairs
 =================================

 You can use an image editing tool such as Microsoft Paint to determine the size of your image in pixels, and then determine the coordinate pairs that define the area or areas where you want students to click.

-All coordinates start with (0,0) in the top left corner of the image and increase in value toward the bottom right corner, similar to the progression of reading English.
-The two coordinate pairs form the two opposite corners of a box that a student clicks inside.
+The coordinate pairs for all images start with (0,0) in the upper-left corner of the image and increase in value toward the lower-right corner, similar to the progression of reading English.
+Coordinate pairs specify points on the edge of the region that you want to define.
+Studio creates the simplest possible polygon based on these coordinate pairs.

 * To specify a rectangular area, you only need two coordinate pairs: the upper-left corner and the lower-right corner.

-* To specify more than one rectangle, you need the coordinate pairs for the upper- left and lower-right corner of each rectangle.
+* To specify more than one rectangle, you need the coordinate pairs for the upper-left and lower-right corners of each rectangle.

-* To specify an irregular region, you need three or more coordinate points.
-  You can enter these coordinate pairs in any order.
+* To specify an irregular region, you need three or more coordinate pairs.
+For example, for a triangle, you need three coordinate pairs.
+For an octagon, you need eight coordinate pairs.
+You can enter the coordinate pairs in any order.

 .. _Create an IMI Problem in Studio: